nicholas-maltbie/FallingParkourDevLog/_posts/2021-08-13-First-Post.markdown

 * [v0.0.10](https://github.com/nicholas-maltbie/FallingParkour/pull/12) - Added version number to main menu and builds.
 * [v0.0.9](https://github.com/nicholas-maltbie/FallingParkour/pull/11) - Removed player sprint.

-> Each of these patches versions is numbed as `[major].[minor].[patch]`.
+> Each of these patch versions is numbed as `[major].[minor].[patch]`.
 So Version `0.0.1` would be major version 0, minor version 0, patch number 1.
 Each increment in the patch number represents changes to the project.
 The links in the list above have more information about the changes made to the code.

 ## Feature Highlight: Colorable Shaders